AliZain1107/AliZainJSLover/README.md

 - 👋 Hi, I’m @AliZain
 - 👀 I’m interested in ...
-Web Development
+AI/ML
 - 🌱 I’m currently learning ...
-NEXT JS 👩‍💻
+Backend Development 👩‍💻
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...